polkadot-developers/polkadot-docs/develop/application-devs/tooling/zombienet/testing.md

 ### Name

-The test name in Zombienet is derived from the file name by removing any leading numeric characters before the first hyphen.
+The test name in Zombienet is derived from the filename by removing any leading numeric characters before the first hyphen.
 For example, a file named `0001-zombienet-test.zndsl` will result in a test name of `zombienet-test`, which will be displayed in the test report output of the runner.

 ### Structure